balds235/balds235.github.io/README.md

 because you provoked God to wrath, you are delivered to your adversaries.

 4:7.
-For you have provoked him who made you, the eterna
+For you have provoked him who made you, the eternal